bloomreach/brxm/poll/demo/_demo_creation/README.txt

    Rebuild and run.

-Creating a custom poll document the contains the poll compound.
+Creating a custom poll document that contains the poll compound
 ---------------------------------------------------------------
 For the next steps, we rely on the auto-export function to export changes into the project.